Marshall, Texas: 2000 census

-The racial makeup of the city as of 2018 was 40.2% non-Hispanic white, 37.7% Black or African American, 0.1% American Indian or Alaska Native, 1.6% Asian, and 2.0% from two or more races.
-Hispanics and Latinos of any race made up 18.8% of the population.
-In 2019, the racial makeup was 41.5% non-Hispanic white, 36.9% Black or African American, 0.1% American Indian or Alaska Native, 1.6% Asian, 2.1% from two or more races, and 18.2% Hispanics or Latinos of any race.
-The racial makeup of the city in 2000 was 54.7% White, 38.6% African American, <0.1% Native American, 0.6% Asian, 4.8% from other races, and 0.9% from two or more races.
-Hispanics or Latinos of any race were 8.6% of the population.

 Religion

 According to Sperling's BestPlaces, a little over 60% of Marshall's population are religious.
-Baptists and Methodists are the largest Christian groups in Marshall (39.3% and 6.1%).
-Following, the Roman Catholic Church is the third largest Christian body in the city (5.6%).
+Baptists and Methodists are the largest Christian groups in Marshall (39.3% and 6.1%, respectively).
+Following, the Roman Catholic Church is the third-largest Christian body in the city (5.6%).
 Pentecostals, Presbyterians, Anglicans/Episcopalians, the Latter-Day Saints, and Lutherans are the remainder.
 Christians of other faiths accounted for a total of 5.4% of the religious demographic.
 Less than 1% of Marshall's non-Christian inhabitants were Jewish, Muslim, or followed an eastern faith.

 Of the Baptist population in Marshall, the largest denominations as of 2020 are the predominantly African American National Baptist Convention USA and the National Baptist Convention of America, the Southern Baptist Convention, and the Baptist General Convention of Texas.
 The United Methodist Church was the largest Methodist denomination, and Pentecostals were divided between the Assemblies of God USA and Oneness (non-Trinitarian) United Pentecostal Church International.
 The Presbyterian Church USA is the largest Presbyterian denomination, and Anglicans and Episcopalians were affiliated with the Episcopal Church in the United States.

 Economy

-Marshall's economy is diversified and includes services such as insurance claims processing at Health Care Service Corporation, also known as BlueCross BlueShield of Texas, education at several institutes of higher learning, manufacturing such as wood kitchen cabinets at Republic Industries and pottery at several manufacturers.
+Marshall's economy is diversified and includes services such as insurance claims processing at Health Care Service Corporation, also known as BlueCross BlueShield of Texas, education at several institutes of higher learning, manufacturing such as wood kitchen cabinets at Republic Industries, shotgun cartridges at Rio Ammunition, and pottery at several manufacturers.
 Tourism is also an important industry, with about one million tourists visiting the city each year.